ual/PILATES/pilates/atlas/atlas_input/ReadMe.txt

 (3)atlas_input folder contained extracted datatables from urbansim and other models by year, they are processed by preprocess.py (which is to be added)

 (4) atlas_output folder contained atlas output, including vehicle level prediction and household level prediction.

+chmod a+r  on all input files, as container context may otherwise not be able to read them.

 PS.
 Currently there is a .gitignore in this dir so that input files does not get accidentally checked into git.